J. Edgar Hoover: American Mafia

 During the 1930s, Hoover persistently denied the existence of organized crime, despite numerous organized crime shootings as Mafia groups struggled for control of the lucrative profits deriving from illegal alcohol sales during Prohibition, and later for control of prostitution, illegal drugs and other criminal enterprises.
 Hoover was reluctant to pursue the Mafia as he knew that organized crime investigations typically required excessive man hours while resulting in a relatively small number of arrests.
-He also feared that placing underpaid FBI agents—who had a starting annual salary $5,500 in the mid 1950s—in close contact with wealthy mobsters could undermine the FBI's reputation of incorruptibility.
+He also feared that placing underpaid FBI agents—who had a starting annual salary $5,500 in the mid-1950s—in close contact with wealthy mobsters could undermine the FBI's reputation of incorruptibility.

+This practice of deliberate denial and faux-ignorance of organized crime and the Mafia repeatedly brought Hoover into conflict with President John F. Kennedy's pick for Attorney General, Robert F. Kennedy, who by contrast was determined to make these a priority for the Justice Department and shift the focus away from communism.
+In the past Hoover had been able to circumvent the authority of the Attorney General by going over their head directly to the President and persuading them to support his point of view.
+However, with President Kennedy's brother and closest advisor leading the Justice Department, Hoover had no choice but to begrudgingly go along with the Attorney General's crusade against organized crime and the Mafia.

 Many writers believe Hoover's denial of the Mafia's existence and his failure to use the full force of the FBI to investigate it were due to Mafia gangsters Meyer Lansky and Frank Costello's possession of embarrassing photographs of Hoover in the company of his protégé, FBI Deputy Director Clyde Tolson.
 Other writers believe Costello corrupted Hoover by providing him with horseracing tips, passed through a mutual friend, gossip columnist Walter Winchell.
-Hoover had a reputation as "an inveterate horseplayer" and was known to send Special Agents to place $100 bets for him.
+Hoover had a reputation as "an inveterate horseplayer" and was known to send special agents to place $100 bets for him.
 Hoover once said the Bureau had "much more important functions" than arresting bookmakers and gamblers.

 Although Hoover built the reputation of the FBI arresting bank robbers in the 1930s, his main interest had always been Communist subversion, and during the Cold War he was able to focus the FBI's attention on these investigations.
 From the mid-1940s through the mid-1950s, he paid little attention to criminal vice rackets such as illegal drugs, prostitution, extortion, and flatly denied the existence of the Mafia in the United States.
 In the 1950s, evidence of the FBI's unwillingness to investigate the Mafia became a topic of public criticism.
 After the Apalachin meeting of crime bosses in 1957, Hoover could no longer deny the existence of a nationwide crime syndicate.
 In fact, Cosa Nostra's control of the Syndicate's many branches operating criminal activities throughout North America prevailed and was heavily reported in popular newspapers and magazines.
 Hoover created the "Top Hoodlum Program" and went after the syndicate's top bosses throughout the country.